pyobs/pyobs-sbig/README.md

 The class works fine with its default parameters, so a basic module configuration would look like this:

     module:
-      class: pytel_sbig.SbigCamera
+      class: pyobs_sbig.SbigCamera
       name: SBIG camera

 Dependencies
 ------------
-* **pytel** for the core funcionality.
+* **pyobs** for the core funcionality.
 It is not included in the *requirements.txt*, so needs to be installed separately.
 * [Cython](https://cython.org/) for wrapping the SBIG Universal Driver.
 * [Astropy](http://www.astropy.org/) for FITS file handling.